madisuryapr/Portfolio/README.md

 # Projects
-This file is dedicated to conducting author's projects
+This folder is dedicated to showing and storing author's projects The author utilizes GAUSS Light 21, SQL, and Jupyter Notebook to conduct projects